Ship Navigation Equipment: 17 Essential Types Explained

 Automatic Tracking Aid

-Just like with the previous equipment, the automatic tracking aid will display information about tracked targets in graphical and numerical form.
-This will create a planned plan for a safer course that avoids any collisions.
+Similar to ARPA, the Automatic Tracking Aid displays information about tracked targets in both graphical and numerical form.
+It helps create a safer course plan that avoids collisions.

 Speed And Distance Log Device